picqer/bol-retailer-php-client/README.md

 $client->setAccessToken($accessToken);

 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) use ($mutex) {
-  // Called at the beginning of a request to the Retailer API when the access token was expired or non-existent and
+  // Called at the beginning of a request to the Retailer API when the access token was expired or
-  // after a request that resulted in an error about an expired access token.
+  // non-existent and after a request that resulted in an error about an expired access token.

-  // Ensure only 1 process can be in the critical section, others are blocked and one is let in when that process leaves
+  // Ensure only 1 process can be in the critical section, others are blocked and one is let in
-  // the critical section
+  // when that process leaves the critical section
   $mutex->withLock(function () use ($client) {
-    $accessToken = ... // your implementation of getting the latest access token from the storage (it might be refreshed by another process)
+    // your implementation of getting the latest access token from the storage (it might be
+    // refreshed by another process)
+    $accessToken = ...

     if (! $accessToken->isExpired()) {
       // No need to refresh the token, as it was already refreshed by another proces.
-Make sure the client uses it.
+Make sure the
+      // client uses it.
       $client->setAccessToken($accessToken);
       return;
     }

     $refreshToken = ... // your implementation of getting the refresh token from the storage
-    $newRefreshToken = $client->authenticateByRefreshToken('your-client-id', 'your-client-secret', $refreshToken);
+    $newRefreshToken = $client->authenticateByRefreshToken(
+        '{your-client-id}',
+        '{your-client-secret}',
+        $refreshToken
+    );
     $accessToken = $client->getAccessToken();

     ... // store $accessToken and $newRefreshToken for future use